+Potential Cooperating Units of

+Opportunity Government

+Develop plan implementation ordinances and Burnett County

+other tools simultaneously Village of

+Town of

+Town of

+Town of

+Assistance in rating and posting local roads for Burnett County

+road maintenance and road improvement

+planning

-Potential Cooperating Units of Opportunity Government • Develop plan implementation ordinances and other tools simultaneously Burnett County • Assistance in rating and posting local roads for road maintenance and road improvement planning Burnett County • Utilize a coordinated process to update and amend the comprehensive plan Burnett County • Work with the school district to anticipate future growth, facility, and busing needs Spooner and Shell Lake school districts • Share the use of school district recreational and athletic facilities Spooner and Shell Lake school districts • Share construction and maintenance equipment Town of Roosevelt • Continue to coordinate shared services and contracting for services such as police protection, solid waste and recycling, recreation programs, etc. Burnett County Towns and Villages • Reduce development pressure on productive lands and rural character by directing growth to urban areas County Villages • Improve the attractiveness of community entrance points Burnett County Towns and Villages
+Potential Cooperating Units of Government Opportunity Utilize a coordinated process to update and Burnett County amend the comprehensive plan Village of Town of Town of Town of Work with the school district to anticipate Burnett School District future growth, facility, and busing needs Share the use of school district recreational and Burnett School District athletic facilities Village of Town of Town of Town of Village of Seek a cooperative solution for needed improvements to town hall facilities Town of Town of Town of Share excess space at the town garage Village of Town of Town of Town of Share community staff Village of Town of Town of Town of Share office equipment Village of Town of Town of Town of Village of Share construction and maintenance equipment Town of Town of Town of Continue to coordinate shared services and Village of contracting for services such as police Town of protection, solid waste and recycling, recreation Town of programs, etc. Town of Reduce conflict over boundary issues through Village of cooperative planning Town of Town of Town of Develop a boundary agreement with the Village Village of area.

+revenue for annexed lands

+Obtain a greater share of the property tax

+Village of

+Potential Cooperating Units of Government Reduce development pressure on productive lands and rural character by directing growth to urban areas Improve the attractiveness of community entrance points Burnett County Village of Town of Town of Town of Town of Town of Town of